privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 #### 1.4.
 Public key generation

 A public key is a point on the Baby Jubjub curve.
-It is determistically derived from a private key $s$, the procedure to do so is almost identical to [RFC8032](https://datatracker.ietf.org/doc/html/rfc8032#section-5.1.5).
+It is deterministically derived from a private key $s$, the procedure to do so is almost identical to [RFC8032](https://datatracker.ietf.org/doc/html/rfc8032#section-5.1.5).

 1. Format the private key [1.3]
 2. Multiply $G$ by 8 and multiply the resulting point by the formatted private key to derive the public key $A$: